Mohammed-Shoaib124/MileStone3/README.md

 ## Steps
 * EXECUTION OF TASK 1
-- Extract all the files of the project
+- Extract all the files of the Algorithm folder
 - Then set the paths in the respective files mentioned above
 - Run Main.java in the online GDB
 - Enter the inputs in the formats specified